 With thousands of designer curtain and upholstery fabrics to choose from we create unique and beautiful made to order pieces for your home, made to your exact measurements and specific requirements.
 All our made to measure items are handmade by our experienced design team here in Sussex who use traditional sewing techniques producing long-lasting pieces with a high-quality finish.

-If you are thinking about creating some new curtains for your home but are unsure about how to begin, then our easy to follow guide is exactly what you are looking for.
 Taking you through the process step by step, we will guide you through our foolproof method to measure for curtains and answer all your questions along the way.

 These handy tips will help you to both maximise the heat that you already have as well as tackle the problem areas where it is most commonly lost.